MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/integrated-windows-authentication.md

 ---
 title: Using MSAL.NET with Integrated Windows Authentication (IWA)
-description: "If your desktop or mobile application runs on Windows and on a machine connected to a Windows domain (AD or Azure AD joined) it is possible to use the Integrated Windows Authentication (IWA) to acquire a token silently.
+description: "If your desktop or mobile application runs on Windows and on a machine connected to a Windows domain (Active Directory or Microsoft Entra joined) it is possible to use the Integrated Windows Authentication (IWA) to acquire a token silently.
 No UI is required when using the application."
 ---

 # Using MSAL.NET with Integrated Windows Authentication (IWA)